 Use of More Data subfield by an MLD

-An AP MLD uses the More Data subfield as defined in 9.2.4.1.8 (More Data subfield) in frames transmitted by one of its affiliated AP to a non-AP STA in PS mode affiliated with the non-AP MLD to indicate to the non-AP MLD that more individually addressed BUs are buffered for that non-AP MLD.
+An AP MLD uses the More Data subfield as defined in 9.2.4.1.8 (More Data subfield) in frames transmitted (#15598)on a link by one of its affiliated AP to a non-AP STA in PS mode affiliated with the non-AP MLD to indicate to the non-AP MLD that more individually addressed BUs are buffered for that non-AP MLD.
 The indicated buffered BUs are buffered at the AP MLD for the non-AP MLD and correspond only to Data frames for the non-AP MLD and with TIDs that are mapped to this link by the most recent DL TID-to-link mapping (negotiated TID-to-link mapping or default mode mapping, see 35.3.7.1 (TID-to-link mapping)) or Management frames for the non-AP MLD or for a non-AP STA affiliated with the non-AP MLD (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs) and 35.3.12.4 (Traffic indication)).

 An AP affiliated with an AP MLD shall follow the procedure defined in 11.2.3.6 (AP operation) for setting the More Data subfield and the EOSP subfield, except that in individually addressed frames the More Data subfield is used to indicate the presence of more BUs at the AP MLD for a non-AP MLD, as defined above.

-The indicated frames correspond only to Data frames for the non-AP MLD and with TIDs that are mapped to this link by the most recent DL TID-to-link mapping (negotiated TID-to-link mapping or default mode mapping, see 35.3.7.1 (TID-to-link mapping)) or Management frames (see Table 11-3 (Bufferable/ nonbufferable classification of MMPDUs) and 35.3.12.4 (Traffic indication)) that are not buffered because another non-AP STA affiliated with the same non-AP MLD is in active mode (see conditions in 35.3.12.4 (Traffic indication)).
+(#16499, #17360)

 When a non-AP STA that is in PS mode and that is affiliated with a non-AP MLD operating with default mapping (see 35.3.7.1.2 (Default mapping mode)) receives an individually addressed MPDU from its associated AP affiliated with the associated AP MLD with the More Data subfield set to 1, then at least one of any non-AP STA affiliated with the non-AP MLD shall follow or continue following the procedure defined in 11.2.3.7 (Receive operation for STAs in PS mode) and 11.2.3.8 (Receive operation using APSD) and may send PS-Poll frames or UAPSD trigger frames, if needed, to retrieve buffered BUs buffered at the AP MLD.